Cape San Blas is one of the most beautiful places on Earth. The water is so clear and blue that you can see for miles.

 Does Cape San Blas have white sand?

-The sand is a light brown color.
-It is not white, golden, pink, red, grey, or black.
+The sand is light brown, not white, golden, pink, red, grey, or black.

-We don’t know where the myth started that our sand is white, and we’ll be honest—we’re kind of upset about it because it’s annoying to have people come to visit and then say, “I thought this was going to be like Hawaii.”
+We don’t know where the myth that our sand is white started, and we’ll be honest—we’re kind of upset about it because it’s annoying to have people come to visit and then say, “I thought this was going to be like Hawaii.”

 Are there sharks at Cape San Blas?